qor/doc/chapter1/README.md

 ## Getting started

-Start with building a very simple content management system based on QOR admin.
-It only have a user model and a product model.
-By using this as a foundation, You can explore QOR further.
-Like configure menus for QOR admin, Try QOR supported form fields.
-Set up authentication/authority etc.
+In this document, we will provide example code based on a simple, hypothetical project: a content management system based on QOR Admin.
+The end goal is to have a User model and a Product model, which would allow an administrator to use QOR Admin to manage data within a User table and Product table within a [SQLite3 database](https://sqlite.org/ "SQLite3 database").
+We hope that this simple project code will establish the foundations of QOR for you as you read through this document.
+So the first aspects we will touch on are:

+- configuring menus for QOR Admin,
+- try out some QOR supported form fields.

+It will really help if you type out this code and run it - you'll learn a lot in the process!

-So first, Define package and import dependencies
+Let's begin, define a package and import dependencies...

 ```
 package main